Unix Mailing Lists, Chats, and Similar Resources

 1. Please be aware these lists are not for the faint of heart.
 Many members were prominent in the Unix communities from the ’70s onwards.
 Your presence on those lists should primarily be oriented towards reading, respecting, and learning, not posting messages.
 Various on- and off-topic stories on those lists can be quite interesting.
 However, be aware of individual members’ perspectives and memory, and apply judgement – in some cases, incorrect claims will be made and pass by uncorrected.

 2. From time to time, list members will post unusually opinionated, uninformed, or hateful comments, usually in relation to things and people that came after Unix.
-For everyone’s benefit, such comments should be ignored while remembering to appreciate the periods and parts of computer history in which their authors did meaningfully participate.
+For everyone’s benefit, such comments should be ignored, while appreciating those periods and parts of computer history in which their authors did meaningfully participate.

 RISKS Mailing List

 RISKS Digest or “Forum On Risks to the Public in Computers and Related Systems” is an online periodical published since 1985 by the Committee on Computers and Public Policy of the Association for Computing Machinery.
-The editor is Peter G. Neumann.
+It is edited by Peter G. Neumann.

 The RISKS homepage is available at https://catless.ncl.ac.uk/Risks/ and the mailing list is available at https://lists.csl.sri.com/mailman/listinfo/risks.